openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   Project has a lower cost: we pay by the project so we end up paying less, and by putting all translation files in the same place, it is easier to track translation progress, and debug translation issues.
-* A repo that only contains text/binary files, and uses branches to separate translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone the branch of a specific release, with translations organized by repository name.
+* A repository that only contains text/binary files, and uses branches to separate translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone the branch of a specific release, with translations organized by repository name.
 * By using an app that is maintained by Transifex the organization, we reduce the maintenance burden and are more future proof of changes they might make since they maintain both the API and the github App.